London Yoga Teacher Training

 Are you looking for a yoga teacher training course based in London?
 Then check out Intelligent Yoga Teacher Training (iytt) to learn more.

-The team, including Catherine Annis, Tanya Love, Gary Carter, Peter Blackaby, Neville Cregan and Mary Mackie have a combined yoga expereince in excess of 200 years - so you know you'll be in safe hands.
+The team, including Catherine Annis, Tanya Love, Gary Carter, Peter Blackaby, Neville Cregan and Jody Barber have a combined yoga expereince in excess of 200 years - so you know you'll be in safe hands.

 For full details about this yoga teacher training in London, please click here.